WHAT IS COUMARIN

 If you have liver disease, damage or failure, check to see if you have been consuming high levels of Cassia Cinnamon or Cassia Cinnamon based products.
 And if you have been popping those popular Cinnamon tablets check to see if they have been made with Cassia Cinnamon.
 If they have been made with Cassia Cinnamon, you may have caused great harm to your liver.
 There are also alleged that even some Ceylon Cinnamon tablets contain Cassia Cinnamon.
 Some manufactures maybe be constituting tablets with a mixture of Ceylon and Cassia Cinnamon.

 Interestingly while Coumarin is banned in the United States as an additive or as constituent of Tonka beans, Coumarin in food from other natural sources such as Cassia Cinnamon is not regulated.
 Is this a huge error on the part of the US Health authorities?
 When you consider the huge amount of Cassia Cinnamon consumed in the United States and the fact there are 30 million cases of liver disease you start to wonder.
 Have you been eating quite bit of Cinnamon Toast Crunch or Cinnamon Toast Waffles?
-Perhaps now is the time to switch to Ceylon Cinnamon, which has less than 0.04% Coumarin while Cassia Cinnamon has in the region of 4%.
+Perhaps now is the time to switch to Ceylon Cinnamon, which has less than 0.02% Coumarin while Cassia Cinnamon has in the region of 0.4 – .8% which is considered damaging to your liver at this level.

 The European Food Safety Authority (EFSA) established a tolerable daily intake (TDI) of 0.1 mg/kg body weight according to this University of Mississippi study of April 2013.
 Partly funded by the FDA and efforts of Ananda Wickramasinghe, the former Sri Lankan consul general in Los Angeles, this latest research project has exposed the hidden dangers Coumarin.